fuzziqersoftware/newserv/README.md

     * `$song <song-id>` (Episode 3 only): Plays a specific song in the current lobby.

 * Administration commands (game server only)
     * `$ann <message>`: Sends an announcement message.
+The message is sent as temporary on-screen text to all players in all games and lobbies.
-The message text is sent to all players in all games and lobbies.
+    * `$ann! <message>`: Sends an announcement message.
+The message is sent as a Simple Mail message to all players in all games and lobbies.
     * `$ax <message>`: Sends a message to the server's terminal.
 This cannot be used to run server shell commands; it only prints text to stderr.
     * `$silence <identifier>`: Silences a player (remove their ability to chat) or unsilences a player.
 The identifier may be the player's name or Guild Card number.
     * `$kick <identifier>`: Disconnects a player.
 The identifier may be the player's name or Guild Card number.